okta/okta-auth-swift/README.md

                               onError: @escaping (_ error: OktaError) -> Void)
 ```

 Please note that the closure `onStatusChange` returns `OktaAuthStatus` instance as a parameter.
 Instance of `OktaAuthStatus` class represents the current status that is returned by the server.
 It's the developer's responsibilty to handle current status in order to proceed with the initiated flow.
 Check the status type by calling `status.statusType` and downcast to concrete status class.
-Here is an example handler function:
+Here is an example of handler function:

 ```swift
 func handleStatus(status: OktaAuthStatus) {